heriantolim/BiErfFit/README.md

 # BiErfFit
-A set of curve fitting tools for hysteresis analysis using MATLAB.
+A set of curve fitting tools based on MATLAB for hysteresis curve analysis.